 Regular calibration of your Bowmonk or Tapley brake testing / decelerometer equipment is essential in order to ensure that the equipment continues to provide accurate readings and to maintain legal compliance.
-As a UKAS accredited calibration laboratory, meeting the requirements of the International Standard ISO/IEC 17025:2005, Bowmonk is able to offer a range of calibration services.
+As a UKAS accredited calibration laboratory, meeting the requirements of the International Standard ISO 17025:2017, Bowmonk is able to offer a range of calibration services.

 In accordance with UKAS regulations we are required to point out that our accreditation is limited to those activities described on our UKAS schedule of accreditation.

 Our recommended calibration intervals for UK customers are shown below.
 Different intervals may apply to export markets.